cysouw/diathesis/text/c08_infinitive.md

    (= Sie sorgt dafür, dass die Kleider gewaschen werden.)
 :::

-This replacement with *von* is impossible with some verbs [@nedjalkov1976: 7] like *ausziehen* 'to take off' [@nnext].
-There might be a relation here to verbs that allow an endoreflexive diathesis ([@sec:reflexive-accusative-drop]), but that has to be investigated further.
-The *von* replacement also seems to restricted (or maybe even impossible) with verbs that do not have an accusative argument, like *antworten* 'to answer' [@nnext].
+This construction of *lassen + Infinitiv* with a *von* agent phrase might very well be considered a different diathesis.
+For example, it is impossible with some verbs [@nedjalkov1976: 7] like *ausziehen* 'to take off' [@nnext].
+This impossibility seems to be widespread with verbs that allow an endoreflexive diathesis ([@sec:reflexive-accusative-drop]), but that has to be investigated further.
+The *von* replacement also seems to be restricted (or maybe even impossible) with verbs that do not have an accusative argument, like *antworten* 'to answer' [@nnext].

 ::: ex
 a.
 Sein Sohn zieht die Jacke aus.